sadafaleem/sadafaleem/README.md

-- 👋 Hi, I’m @sadafaleem.I have a technical background and I have completed my graduation in Electronic Engineering, majoring in Telecommunications.
+- 👋 Hi, I’m @sadafaleem.I have a strong technical background having completed my graduation in Electronic Engineering, majoring in Telecommunications.
-- 👀 I have worked in IT sector and currently I’m interested in learning about data science, analysis, interpreting, analyzing and reporting on data.
+- 👀 I have worked in IT sector and this is my space to explore Information Technology (IT) concepts and trends.
-- 🌱 I’m currently learning tools and techniques involved in data analysis and visualization in the industry
+- 🌱 I’m a self-starter and am currently learning tools and techniques involved in business analysis, data analysis and data visualization used in the industry
-- 💞️ This is a repository I have created to showcase and highlght myprojects, learning and achievements.
+- 💞️ This is a repository I have created to showcase and highlght my projects, learning and achievements.

 <!---
 sadafaleem/sadafaleem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.